 It's also a naturally gluten-free, vegan and vegetarian breakfast.
 (Make sure you choose gluten-free oats if that is a concern.)

-You can certainly make yours on the stove, but we’re partial to the quick microwave trick.
+You can certainly make your oatmeal in a bigger batch on the stove, but we're partial to the quick microwave oatmeal trick.

-It’s fast and easy and you can then eat it straight from the bowl that you cooked it in, so you don’t have an extra pot to clean up like you would if you made it on the stove.
+It's fast and easy and you can then eat it straight from the bowl that you cooked it in, so you don't have an extra pot to clean up.

 It's really simple too, but let me offer some tips to ensure you don't end up with a mess in the microwave.

-- Put 1/2 cup of oats (1 serving) into a decent sized microwave bowl.
-It needs to big enough so it doesn’t bubble over and make a mess while cooking.
+Oats: Put ½ cup of old fashioned rolled oats (1 serving) into a decent sized microwave bowl.
+It needs to big enough so it doesn't bubble over and make a mess while cooking.

-- Add your choice of liquid, about 2/3rds of a cup.
+Liquid: Add your choice of liquid, about ½ to ⅔ of a cup, depending on if you like it thicker or more runny.
 You can use all water, all milk (even a non-dairy milk like soy milk) or a combination of them.

 Note: You can play with the amount of liquid and how long you microwave the oats to get it to your desired consistency.